nickmalleson/ectqg2017/programme.md

 ### [Sir Alan Wilson](https://iris.ucl.ac.uk/iris/browse/profile?upi=AGWIL25)

-Sir Alan Wilson FBA, FAcSS, FRS is Professor of Urban and Regional Systems in the Centre for Advanced Spatial Analysis at University College London.
-He is Chair of the Home Office Science Advisory Council and of the Lead Expert Group for the Government Office for Science Foresight Project on The Future of Cities.
-He writes the weekly Quaestio blog on research and interdisciplinarity.
+Sir Alan Wilson FBA, FAcSS, FRS is Chief Executive of the Alan Turing Institute and Professor of Urban and Regional Systems in the Centre for Advanced Spatial Analysis at University College London.
+He is Chair of the Home Office Science Advisory Council.
+He was responsible for the introduction of a number of model building techniques which are now in common use internationally – such as the use of 'entropy' in building spatial interaction models – summarised in _Entropy in urban and regional modelling_.
+His current research is on the evolution of cities and global dynamics.
+He writes the [Quaestio](http://quaestio.blogweb.casa.ucl.ac.uk/) blog on research and interdisciplinarity.
+He was Vice-Chancellor of the University of Leeds from 1991 to 2004 when he became Director-General for Higher Education in the then DfES.
+From 2007-2013 he was Chair of the Arts and Humanities Research Council and from 2013-2015, of the Lead Expert Group for the Government Office for Science Foresight Project on The Future of Cities.
+He is a Member of Academia Europaea, an FBA, an FAcSS and an FRS.
 He was knighted in 2001.
-His recent books include _Knowledge power_ (2010), _The science of cities and regions (2012)_, his five volume (edited) _Urban modelling_ (2012) and (with Joel Dearden) _Explorations in urban and regional dynamics_ (2015).
+His recent books include _Knowledge power_ (2010), _The science of cities and regions_ (2012), his five volume (edited) _Urban modelling_ (2012), (with Joel Dearden) _Explorations in urban and regional dynamics_ (2015) and two edited volumes, _Global dynamics_ and _Geo-mathematical modelling_ (2016).

 ### [Alison Heppenstall](http://www.geog.leeds.ac.uk/people/a.heppenstall)